-Pumpkin pie is a good choice for dessert.
-Lower in calories and fat than most desserts, pumpkin pie is packed full of vitamins, minerals, and medicinal spices to build immunity before flu season.
+Protect against colds and flu by adding more pumpkin, cinnamon, cloves, allspice, ginger and nutmeg to your diet.
+Pumpkin pie is a delicious, healthy choice for dessert.
+Lower in calories and fat than most desserts, pumpkin pie is packed full of vitamins, minerals, and warming medicinal spices to build immunity and help digestion.
+Warming spices can be added to teas and other recipes including main courses, side dishes, and fruit salads.

 Cinnamon, cloves, allspice, ginger, and nutmeg are all warming spices that help build immunity and protect against germs.
-Use in teas, soups, vegetable dishes, salads, and other recipes.
-Sprinkle on baked squash and sweet potatoes.
+Use in teas, soups, vegetable dishes, fruit salads, and other recipes.
+Sprinkle on everything from hot chocolate and toast to baked sweet potatoes.
+Warming spices add flavor and lots of health benefits to your diet!

 Cinnamon is a pungent, sweet smelling, warming herb that stimulates the circulation.
 Cinnamon is used internally to help digestive problems, reduce flatulence, ease cramping, and provide relief from diarrhea.
 Its warming action is used to treat colds, flu, body aches, arthritis, and rheumatism.

 Cloves help to relieve pain, stop nausea, and remove toxins from the body by speeding up digestion.
 Cloves also help heal inflammation, kill intestinal parasites, and act as an agent against fungus and bacteria.
 Cloves contain antihistamine properties that help control mucus buildup.
 Cloves are highly antiseptic and protect against viral infections.
-Clove essential oil is a well known home remedy for tooth ache pain relief.
+Clove essential oil is a well known home remedy for relieving toothache pain.

 Allspice is antiseptic and also helps clear the body of mucus.
 In herbal medicine allspice is used for treating bruises, colds, diarrhea, fatigue, painful spasms, gas, indigestion, and menstrual cramps.